taunus/taunus/README.md

 -----------|-----------------------------|---------------
 `'start'`  | `container, model`          | Emitted on page load (for `document.body`).
 Listen to this event before calling `app.mount`
 `'render'` | `container, model`          | Emitted on page load (for `document.body`), and also whenever a partial gets rendered
-`'error'`  |  err, origin, context`      | Emitted whenever an error happens. `source` is the responsible for emitting the error
+`'fetch.error'`  |  err, origin, context`      | Emitted whenever an error happens. `source` is the responsible for emitting the error

 To listen to these events, you can use `.on`, `.once`, and `.off`.